 Invigorating Gem, Charisma + CPB vs Difficulty 16

-The Invigorating Gem is a speciality charm that allows you to generate Finesse equal to CPB one a single attack.
+The Invigorating Gem is a speciality charm that allows you to generate Finesse equal to CPB for a single attack.
 Invigorating Gem can be used up to CPB times per rest, shared with other Invigorating Gems.

 Amulet of Velocity, Charisma + CPB vs Difficulty 14, Medium Range